 Through the word

-How does God (the Father, the Son, and the Holy Spirit) give us faith?
+How does the Father, Son, and Holy Spirit give us faith?
 It is usually through the preached word.
-"Faith comes from hearing the message, and the message is heard through the word of Christ" (Romans 10:17).
+“Faith comes from hearing the message, and the message is heard through the word of Christ” (Romans 10:17).
 The message is in the written word, the Bible, and it is in the spoken word, whether a sermon at church or a simple testimony of one person to another.